-Maths is set each week, but the children have a fortnight to complete it as we alternate between setting online via MyMaths and using the numbered Maths homework books.
-[MyMaths link]
+This is set each week, but the children have a fortnight to complete it as we alternate between setting MyMaths homework online and using the numbered Maths arithmetic books.

-If a pupil does not hand their homework in on time, they will be given an extra day to complete it.
+If a pupil does not hand their homework in on the required day, they are given an extra day to complete it (a sticker will be placed in their planner to remind them).
 If it is still not brought in, they will be given the opportunity to complete the work at break time.